KshitijAggarwal8/my_gazebo_tutorials/README.md

 A basic ROS2 package that implements obstacle avoidance TurtleBot using State design Pattern.

+NOTE: This package assumes that TURTLEBOT package is already installed in any of the other ROS2 overlays on the system.

 # Build instructions

 1. Create a workspace, with the package "walker" in the src/